Battle of Barnet: Background

 The Wars of the Roses were a series of conflicts between various English lords and nobles in support of two different royal families descended from Edward III.
 In 1461 the conflict reached a milestone when the House of York supplanted its rival, the House of Lancaster, as the ruling royal house in England.
 Edward IV, leader of the Yorkists, seized the throne from the Lancastrian king, Henry VI, who was captured in 1465 and imprisoned in the Tower of London.
-The Lancastrian queen, Margaret of Anjou, and her son, Edward of Lancaster, fled to Scotland and organised resistance.
+His wife, Margaret of Anjou, and their son, Edward of Westminster, fled to Scotland and organised resistance.
 Edward IV crushed the uprisings and pressured the Scottish government to force Margaret out; the House of Lancaster went into exile in France.
 As the Yorkists tightened their hold over England, Edward rewarded his supporters, including his chief adviser, Richard Neville, 16th Earl of Warwick, elevating them to higher titles and awarding them land confiscated from their defeated foes.
 The Earl grew to disapprove of the King's rule, however, and their relationship later became strained.

 Warwick had planned for Edward to marry a French princess—Bona of Savoy, sister-in-law to Louis XI of France—to create an alliance between the two countries.
 The young king, however, favoured ties with Burgundy and, in 1464, further angered the Earl by secretly marrying Elizabeth Woodville; as an impoverished Lancastrian widow, she was regarded by the Yorkists as an unsuitable queen.
 Edward bestowed gifts of land and titles on her relations and arranged their marriages to rich and powerful families.
 Eligible bachelors were paired with the Woodville females, narrowing the marriage prospects for Warwick's daughters.
 Furthermore, the Earl was offended by two matches involving his kin.
 The first was the marriage of his aunt, Lady Katherine Neville, over 60 years old, to Elizabeth's 20-year-old brother, John Woodville, a pairing considered outside of normal wedlock by many people.
 The other was his nephew's fiancée, the daughter of Henry Holland, 3rd Duke of Exeter, who was taken as a bride by the Queen's son, Thomas Grey, with Edward's approval.
 Exasperated by these acts, Warwick decided the Woodvilles were a malignant influence on his liege.
 He felt marginalized: his influence over the young king was failing, and he decided to take drastic action to force Edward's compliance.
 Warwick's alternative plan was to replace the King with his fellow conspirator, the Duke of Clarence, Edward's younger brother.